bytecodealliance/rfcs/accepted/wasm-gc.md

-Altogether, this design for exposing reference values in the public API allows us to keep performance-degrading synchronization to a minimum while still providing a fully safe and relatively ergonomic API.
+Altogether, this design for exposing reference values in the public API allows us to keep performance-degrading synchronization to a minimum while still providing a fully safe and relatively ergonomic API and simultaneously keeping Wasm manipulation of GC objects as fast as possible.

 ### Limitations of the Public API